Project partners

-British Trust for OrnithologyThe Norfolk Bat Survey is run by the British Trust for Ornithology, to improve our understanding of bats and support their conservation.
+British Trust for OrnithologyThe Norfolk Bat Survey was launched by Stuart Newson at the British Trust for Ornithology (BTO) in April 2013, to improve our understanding of bats and support their conservation.
 The BTO is an impartial research institute combining professional and citizen science.

 The Norfolk Barbastelle Study Group (NBSG) is a specialist group that studies the distribution of Barbastelle bats in Norfolk.
 We are working with the NBSG to ground truth identification of cryptic bat species through mist-netting.